CrateTools/comfyui-preview-video-monitor/README.md

 - 🏭 Currently working on

+- In addition to the already existing wipe compare, "side by side" will be added

 - 🕰️ Long term development for 2026 for version V6 is a 3D system in the monitor to visualize 3D geometry and gaussian splats

 #